 “Climb the mountains and get their good tidings,” Muir exhorts us.
-He has a kindred spirit in TLVC’s James Wapotich, a local writer who makes it his business – and his narrative – to wander the byways of our splendid Gold Coast hiking trails.
+He has a kindred spirit in James Wapotich, a local writer who makes it his business – and his narrative – to wander the byways of our splendid Gold Coast hiking trails.
 With pen and camera and a will to lead, he blazes a trail so that the intrepid among us might follow in his – and Muir’s – example.
-In this, the first of a series, James leads us to the virtual trailhead.
+Here, James leads us to the virtual trailhead.
 We leave it to our readers to pull on a pair of boots and follow, each at their own pace.

 Upper North Fork Matilija Canyon

 There are many great places available in Ventura County where one can take in the scenery; we have both the ocean and the mountains close by, and so it can be hard to know just where to start.
 If you’re into hiking and backpacking, there is a surprising number of trails to choose from.
 The good news is that almost all of them lead somewhere interesting.

 One of the more versatile trails locally is the Matilija Trail through Upper North Fork Matilija Canyon.
 The trail follows the creek and is about 15-20 minutes north of Ojai, has year-round water and is suitable for almost all ages.
 The trail is also long enough with several trail camps to make it a satisfying backpacking destination as well.